wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.6.0-alpha =
+* Feature: New modules "Asset Validation" and "Logging".
+Automatically verify assets once in a while (fresh posts will be validated more often than old posts).
+Detailed logging in Podlove dashboard.
+Receive an email when all episode assets are unavailable.
+* Feature: always print PSC in feed if any chapter format is available (psc, mp4chaps, json)
+* Feature: upgrade web player to v2.0.10
+* Enhancement: template autoinsert settings are on templates page now
+* Enhancement: correctly fall back to podcast image when episode image is activated but missing
+* Enhancement: various UI fixes (thanks @MaZderMind)
+* Enhancement: improve feed deletion dialogue
+* Enhancement: default title for episode assets is file format title
+* Bugfix: solve permalink issue after migrations
+* Bugfix: migrate comment hierarchy correctly

 = 1.5.4-alpha =
 * Feature: PubSubHubbub support via new module
 * Enhancement: Check for iconv availability in system report